cgutierr-zgz/42Calculator/README.md

 # 42Calculator
-Since i don't feel motivated to work with HTML/CSS/JS I did what I like, a mobile app.
+Since i don't feel motivated to work with HTML/CSS/JS and! **UP TO YOU**, I did what I like, a mobile app.

 Started: 9:35, finished: 11:53